Tediore/audioflow2mqtt/README.md

     volumes:
     - /path/to/config.yaml:/config.yaml
     restart: unless-stopped
-    network_mode: host # only required if devices is not set in config.yaml
+    network_mode: host # only required if devices option is not set in config.yaml
 ```
 2. `docker-compose up -d audioflow2mqtt`